 Kifowit passed long awaited recognition for Vietnam Veterans with an official "Welcome Home Proclamation" to honor veterans of the Vietnam War.

 Supporting veterans as they return home is a top priority of Kifowit’s.
-Representative Kifowit passed legislation to create a Veteran Suicide Taskforce that will work with the community to help prevent the suicide of service members after they have returned from serving overseas and those that have served in the Vietnam War.
+Representative Kifowit passed legislation to address Veteran Suicide and will work with the community to help prevent the suicide of service members after they have returned from serving.

 Creating Jobs at Home